jtschuster/ekho/mobile_recorder/README.rst

 Mobile Recording
 ----------------

-This folder contains tools for converting raw data from in-wild reording into useable formats.
-The converted data is used to diplay IV surfaces on the screen
+This folder contains Teensy firmware for in-wild recording and tools for converting the recorded data into useable formats.
+The converted data is used to emulate and display IV surfaces on the screen.

 To record IV surfaces in the wild, you need to follow below steps